cyberbobjr/pz-syntax-extension/README.md

 This VS Code extension provides comprehensive support for Project Zomboid's scripting files, including syntax highlighting, auto-formatting, and diagnostics for items, recipes, and other script blocks.

+The supported version of Project Zomboid is b42.

 ## Features

 - Syntax highlighting for Project Zomboid's scripting language: